apthagowda97/computer_vision_poc/README.md

-# pytorch_poc
+# computer_vision_poc
-This repo consist PyTorch implementation of computer vision techniques.
+This repo consist PyTorch implementation of computer vision technique's.
 (Its just for practice!!!)